Teachers:

 Laboratory Facilities

-There are two computer laboratories available for students to use.
-Room 314 contains 23 Microsoft Windows compatible personal computers, while room 113 has 18 Apple Macintosh computers.
-These rooms are scheduled for regular classes during about half of the periods each day.
-At other times, the labs are available for students to use.
-Rules for the use of the labs are posted in each room.
+Room 314 contains 18 Apple Macintosh computers that can also run Microsoft Windows, plus two Windows compatible personal computers.
+This room is scheduled for regular classes during about half of the periods each day.
+At other times, the lab is available for students to use.
+Rules for the use of the lab are posted on the bulletin board.
 You are responsible for following them, as well as the terms of the Uni High Computer Usage Agreement.

-Because of the size of the computer labs, we will often divide the class into two groups.
-Half the students will meet in room 314 and half in room 113.
-The entire class will meet together in room 109 for lecture-discussion sessions and tests.
+Because of the size of the computer lab, we will often divide the class into two groups.
+Half the students will meet in room 314 and half in room 218.
+The entire class will meet together in room 218 for lecture-discussion sessions.

 Textbooks